App & Browser Testing Made Easy

 What is GitLab?

-GitLab CI is a self-contained platform that supports the DevOps lifecycle through its web-based services.
+GitLab CI is a self-contained platform supporting the DevOps lifecycle through web-based services.
 It manages the Git repository through its Continuous Integration and Deployment pipelines, issue-tracking features, and wiki to store relevant files.

 GitLab works on a freemium basis, i.e., it offers both free and paid services.
-It enables automation of the entire DevOps lifecycle, which involves planning, building, testing, deployment, and monitoring through release cycles.
+It enables automating the entire DevOps lifecycle, which involves planning, building, testing, deployment, and monitoring through release cycles.

 Stages of DevOps Lifecycle